alo9507/JustKeepClicking/content/blog/race-to-release-part-2/index.md

 The above quote is from Frederick Brooks's [No Silver Bullet](http://worrydream.com/refs/Brooks-NoSilverBullet.pdf).

+Other group-programming configurations have been proposed besides one-on-one pair programming.
+One notable example is Frederick Brook's metaphor of a Surgical Team which he proposes in [The Mythical Man Month](https://www.amazon.com/Mythical-Man-Month-Software-Engineering-Anniversary/dp/0201835959/ref=sr_1_1?crid=O75FGAVRA4RP&keywords=the+mythical+man+month&qid=1581379436&sprefix=the+mythical+man%2Caps%2C142&sr=8-1).

+The surgical team approach is an attempt give the 10x engineer full expression while still maintaining the checks, balances and insurance policy of a full team which (ideally) remains familiar with the codebase in case of the demise or departure of the surgeon.

 <h2>The Only Thing that Matters: Who Wins this Debate?</h2>

 Just kidding.